Generalized degree polynomials of trees

 \subsection{The generalized degree polynomial}

 We now define the generalized degree polynomial of a forest $F$, following \cite[Section 2.2]{martin2}.
 Let $A \subseteq V(F)$.
 An \emph{internal edge} of $A$ is an edge of $F$ with both endpoints in $A$, and a \emph{boundary edge} of $A$ is an edge of $F$ with exactly one endpoint in $A$.
 (Note that an internal edge of $A$ is the same as an edge of $F|A$.)
 Let $E_F(A)$ and $D_F(A)$ denote the sets of internal edges and boundary edges of $A$, respectively; we write $e_F(A) = |E_F(A)|$ and $d_F(A) = |D_F(A)|$.
 (When there is no risk of confusion, we will omit the subscripts.)
-Observe that by a double-counting argument; we will use this fact several times.
+Observe that by a double-counting argument.
 Finally, for nonnegative integers $a, b, c$, let

 \begin{defn} The \textbf{generalized degree polynomial} of $F$ is defined by \end{defn}